EliGurarie/EliGurarie.github.io/index.md

 excerpt: ""
 ---

-... interested in exploring various aspects of movement, abundance, survival and behavior of animals and ecosystems.
+The Gurarie Lab (*catchier name - hopefully - pending*) works on fundamental questions of how animals navigate, survive, and persist in complex and dynamic environments.
+Our approach straddles theory, methodological innovation, the deep exploration of empirical data, and a diversity of knowledge modes - often with an eye on human-wildlife interactions, conservation, and stewardship.

+## About me

-**Assistant Professor** at [SUNY College of Environmental and Forest Sciences](https://www.esf.edu/) in the [Department of Environmental Biology](https://www.esf.edu/efb/) .
+I am newly an **Assistant Professor** at [SUNY College of Environmental and Forest Sciences](https://www.esf.edu/) in the [Department of Environmental Biology](https://www.esf.edu/efb/).

+For a cv that was almost surely up-to-date once upon a time, click [here](../../assets/GurarieCV.pdf).

+My [Google Profile Page](https://scholar.google.com/citations?user=d_G0tbAAAAAJ&hl=en) has links to peer-reviewed publications.

+### Educatoin

+- 2008 - Ph.D. in [Quantitive Ecology and Resource Management](https://quantitative.uw.edu/graduate/degree-programs/) at the University of Washington, Seattle, WA.
+- 2000 - Diplôme d'Etudes Approfondie (M.S. equivalent) in Environmental Geosciences at the [Centre Européen de Recherche et d'Enseignement des Géosciences de l'Environnement ](https://www.cerege.fr/fr) in Marseille, France
+- 1998 - B.S./B.A.
+Physics and Literature at Case Western Reserve University, Cleveland, OH.

+## Join our research group!

 *<font color = "blue"> Potential graduate students or post-docs are encouraged to</font> [email me](mailto:egurarie@esf.edu) <font color = "blue"> if interested in joining (really: building!) a dynamic and diverse research lab exploring fundamental features of wildlife ecology. </font>*